 Use the inner or the outer on its own and prop up the big canopy for loads of space.
 It costs £170 and gives you 310 x 360 x 240cm of space.

 Aluminium poles, bug-mesh and lots of ventilation.
 Great as a versatile weather shelter too.
+Check out our great article about waterproofing gazebos.

 This lovely little tipi comes ready for your woodburning stove (like the DWD chimney stove).